voxpupuli/container-voxbox/README.md

-rake r10k:validate                                                              # Validate the git urls and branches, refs, or tags rake release                                                                    # Release via GitHub Actions rake release:prepare                                                            # Prepare a release rake release_checks                                                             # Runs all necessary checks on a module in preparation for a release rake rubocop                                                                    # Run RuboCop rake rubocop:autocorrect                                                        # Autocorrect RuboCop offenses (only when it's safe) rake rubocop:autocorrect_all                                                    # Autocorrect RuboCop offenses (safe and unsafe)
+rake r10k:validate                                                              # Validate the git urls and branches, refs, or tags rake release                                                                    # Release via GitHub Actions rake release:prepare                                                            # Prepare a release rake release_checks                                                             # Runs all necessary checks on a module in preparation for a r... rake rubocop                                                                    # Run RuboCop rake rubocop:autocorrect                                                        # Autocorrect RuboCop offenses (only when it's safe) rake rubocop:autocorrect_all                                                    # Autocorrect RuboCop offenses (safe and unsafe)